Updated: Sep 22

 The key to remember is that you are not alone in your loss, especially now, as the whole world grieves.
 It may be helpful to remember that over time you will adapt to a new normal.
 It will take time, but Boss's research found that we can lead productive lives without clear answers.
 The goal is to become comfortable with not knowing, and while this is far from easy, it is possible.
 There is always hope.

-To learn more about how to improve the emotional health of you and your family, come and join us in the Facebook group, Emotiminds.
-Think of it as a virtual classroom to build emotional resiliency and learn how to apply mental health skills in your family.
+To learn more about how to improve the emotional health of your family, come and join us in the Facebook group, Emotiminds.
+Think of it as a virtual classroom to build emotional resiliency for you and the children you love.
+Each week I share an social/emotional learning activity to help your family flourish.